opentelekomcloud/docs-next/docs/best-practices/containers/cloud-container-engine/migrating-from-other_clouds-to-cce.md

 - Velero integrates the Restic tool to back up and restore storage volumes.
 Currently, the storage volumes of the HostPath type are not supported.
 For details, see [Restic Restrictions](https://velero.io/docs/v1.7/restic/#limitations).
 To back up storage volumes of this type, replace the `hostPath` volumes with `local` volumes.

 :::danger caution
-If a backup task involves storage of the `HostPath` type, t**he storage volumes of this type will be automatically skipped** and a warning message will be generated.
+If a backup task involves storage of the `HostPath` type, **the storage volumes of this type will be automatically skipped** and a warning message will be generated.
 This will not cause a backup failure.
 :::

 ## Deploying a Demo Workload on AWS EKS